Job candidates, students, and even apartment hunters may need to supply a character reference letter to their would-be employer, program, or landlord.

 Whomever you ask, be sure to send the writer a thank you note afterward.
 Be sure to emphasize how much you appreciate their taking the time to write you a reference.

 Tips for Requesting a Character Reference

-Think carefully about who you want to ask to write a reference for you.
+Think carefully about whom you want to ask to write a reference for you.
 Make sure you pick someone who knows you well enough to offer insight into your personality.
-Pick someone who you think will speak positively about you.
+Pick someone you think will speak positively about you.
 You can ask a family member, friend, or neighbor.
 You can also ask a teacher, advisor, volunteer leader, coach, pastor, or business acquaintance.